Esports One launches its fantasy esports platform – TechCrunch

 The company said that while in beta, the platform has already pulled in 30,000 active participants — and that’s without advertising spend.

-And Gannin and Winter suggested that there’s an even bigger opportunity to expand the esports audience right now, as traditional fans have nothing to watch and even pro basketball players are turning to video games to compete.
+And Gunnin and Winter suggested that there’s an even bigger opportunity to expand the esports audience right now, as traditional fans have nothing to watch and even pro basketball players are turning to video games to compete.

 “As people have been staying at home… we’re seeing DMs to our social media accounts from people diving into esports, signing up for Discord accounts,” Winter said.
 “We’ve ramped up the support to educate the community and expand the esports audience.
 It’s quickly surpassing mainstream, traditional sports.”